Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 We loved this sushi restaurant in Fujikawaguchiko!
 Shaw’s Sushi Bar is an affordable, family-owned restaurant that serves delicious sushi, and the portions are huge.
 For example, you can get a salmon bowl set for 3,500 JPY ($24 USD), which is super reasonable, especially for such a touristy part of Japan.
 They’ve also got a vegan and gluten-free sushi bowl set, so everyone is catered for here.

 However, it’s not exactly a secret how good this place is.
 They don’t take reservations, so it’s likely you’ll have to wait a while for a table during peak times.
 We did, and it was so worth it.
-This place is a real stand out, and the prices are hard to beat.
+This place is a real standout, and the prices are hard to beat.

 If you don’t want to queue, go when they first open for lunch or dinner.
 Shaw’s opens for lunch at 11:30 am every day except Sunday, when it’s closed, and then again for dinner at 6 pm.
 There’s no dinner slot on Thursday evenings, so don’t turn up then.

-Where to Stay near Mount Fuji
+Where to Stay Near Mount Fuji

 La Vista Fujikawaguchiko Hotel with Mt Fuji in the background Japan